jonnyr2008/UCSD-CSE-Magic-Checker/README.md

 Improved number of header counter -- to be more precise

-Added: lay out Line number of header counter elements, So you can compare to see yourself
+Added: lay out Line number of header counter elements, So you can see and compare them yourself

 for example: